Skip to main content

 Undergraduate Research Projects

-Komosa, S., Bruschi, S., Cheng, X., Stephens, A., Viegut, A., & Alibali, M. (2025, April 25).
-Relations between grades 7-9 students’ conception of the equal sign and algebraic reasoning: Does having a dual interpretation matter?
-[Poster Presentation].
-Undergraduate Research Symposium, Madison, Wisconsin.
+Komosa, S., Bruschi, S., Cheng, X., Stephens, A. C., Viegut, A. A., & Alibali, M. W. (2025, April 25).
+Relations between grades 7–9 students’ conception of the equal sign and algebraic reasoning: Does having a dual interpretation matter?
+[Poster presentation].
+University of Wisconsin–Madison Undergraduate Research Symposium, Madison, Wisconsin.

-Sun, X., Murray, J., Zhou, C., & Alibali, M. (2025, April 25).
-The Relationship between Fraction Visual Modeling and Magnitude Understanding.
-[Poster Presentation].
-Undergraduate Research Symposium, Madison, Wisconsin.
+Sun, X., Murray, J., Zhou, C., & Alibali, M. W. (2025, April 25).
+The relationship between fraction visual modeling and magnitude understanding.
+[Poster presentation].
+University of Wisconsin–Madison Undergraduate Research Symposium, Madison, Wisconsin.